What does the Monash FODMAP App offer?

-Yes, you are able to make your own notes about foods listed in the “Guide” section of the app – this is helpful if you have other non-FODMAP related food reactions that you want to note.
-You can also add foods to your Daily Symptom Journal.
+Yes, you are able to make your own notes about foods listed in the ‘Food Guide’ section of the app – this is helpful if you have other non-FODMAP related food reactions that you want to note.
+To do this, simply select any food and use the ‘notebook’ icon to record a note.
+You can also add notes in the ‘Diary’ section of the app.

 How do I turn the filter off or on?

-You can change your filter settings by selecting “My Filters” in the “Food Guide” section of the app.
+You can change your filter settings by clicking the filter icon in the top right hand side of the screen in the ‘Food Guide’ section of the app.

-Why are there differences in some of the FODMAP ratings between the Monash Low FODMAP Diet™ Guide and the app?
+Why are there differences in some of the FODMAP ratings between the Monash FODMAP Diet™ Guide (hardcopy book) and the app?

 Does the app include information about the gluten content of foods?

 We do not measure the gluten content of foods.
 The app is not a suitable tool for people with coeliac disease to manage gluten avoidance.